JaneaSystems/nodejs-mobile-samples/ios/native-xcode/README.md

  1. Selected a path for my project
  1. Create

-### Add `libnode.framework` to the build process
+### Add `NodeMobile.framework` to the build process

-#### Copy `libnode.framework` to the project structure:
+#### Copy `NodeMobile.framework` to the project structure:

 Create the `libnode/` folder path in the project's root folder, next to the `native-xcode.xcodeproj` package.
-Download the [Node.js on Mobile release](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.2/nodejs-mobile-v0.1.2-ios.zip), unzip it and copy `libnode.framework` to `libnode/`.
+Download the [Node.js on Mobile release](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.7/nodejs-mobile-v0.1.7-ios.zip), unzip it and copy the `NodeMobile.framework` file inside the zip's `Release-universal` path to `libnode/`.

-#### Embed the `libnode.framework` in the binary.
+#### Embed the `NodeMobile.framework` in the binary.

-In the project settings (click on the project main node), drag the `libnode.framework` file that is inside `libnode/`, from a Finder Window to the `Embedded Binaries` portion of the `General` tab.
+In the project settings (click on the project main node), drag the `NodeMobile.framework` file that is inside `libnode/`, from a Finder Window to the `Embedded Binaries` portion of the `General` tab.
 This will add the framework to both the `Embedded Binaries` and `Linked Frameworks and Libraries` section.

 #### Turn `ENABLE_BITCODE` off.